-When Do Black Friday Sales Start On Amazon In 2018?
-You'd Better Start Shopping
+Black Friday Deals On Amazon Have Already Started, So You'd Better Get Shopping

 For Americans, Thanksgiving is still ten days away, but that hasn't stopped many shoppers from looking ahead on their calendars and queueing up their online shopping carts in anticipation.
 For eager shoppers wondering when Black Friday sales start on Amazon, good news: it looks like they've already begun.
 Early Black Friday deals are already available on the website, so time to get shopping.